jonshiach/graphics-labs/pages/07_Moving_the_camera.md

 The `glfwSetInputMode()` and `glfwPollEvents()` functions tell GLFW to expect mouse input and also disable the cursor so it isn't shown on the window.
 The `gflwSetCursorPos()` initialises the cursor to be in the center of the window using the width and height window size.

 We now need to change the Camera class method `calculateMatrices()` to get the mouse cursor positions.
-In the `camera.cpp` add the following code before we calculate the `view` matrix.
+In the `camera.cpp` add the following code just before we update the `target` vector.

 ```cpp
 // Get mouse cursor position